Education

 How is our region performing?

-In 2019, passing rates in the region were higher for Asian and white students (53% and 52%, respectively) than for Hispanic or Latino and black or African American students (27% and 25%, respectively).
+In 2022, passing rates for racial and ethnic groups were 53% for Asian students, 44% for white students, 23% for Latino students and 17% for black or African American students.
 Rates for all racial/ethnic groups were lower than their respective statewide rates.
-The greatest disparities were among Asian and African American students, whose rates were lower than the state averages by 19 and 20 points respectively (Hispanic or Latino students differed from the state average by 16 points).
-In contrast, white students in our region were within 6 points of the state average.
-The rates in Monroe County were the same as the region for every group except for white students, who outperformed the region by 6 points.
+The greatest differences were among Asian and African American students, whose rates were lower than state rates by 14 and 20 points respectively.
+In contrast, white students in our region were within 7 points of the state rate.

-Among students in the Rochester city school district, 34% of white students, 14% of Hispanic students and 18% of African American students passed the exam.
-Rochester charter schools performed much better, with passing rates of 45% for African American students, 55% for Hispanic students and 67% for white students (rates were not available for Asian students).
+Among students in the Rochester school district, 28% of white students, 8% of Latino students and 9% of African American students passed the exam.
+Passing rates for students in Rochester charter schools were 55% for white students, 25% for Latino students and 28% for African American students.

 Why do these disparities exist?